 The Preserve is located in north-central Hillsborough County.
 The Preserve is generally bounded on the west by Interstate 75 (I-75), on the north by residential areas, on the east by agricultural and conservation lands (Hillsborough River State Park), and on the south by State Road 41 (SR 41/US Highway 301) and low density residential (Figure 1).
-Incorporated municipalities within 10 miles of the project site include the City of Tampa, Zephyrhills, Plant City, and Brandon.
-The majority of the property is within the Hillsborough River Basin with a small portion of the property falling within the Tampa Bay Drainage Basin.
+Incorporated municipalities within 10 miles of the Preserve include the City of Tampa, Temple Terrace, Zephyrhills, and Plant City.
+The majority of the property is within the Hillsborough River Basin with a small portion of the property falling within the Tampa Bay Basin.